umraodhananjay/PHY-exp-carey-foster-bridge-iitk/experiment/procedure.md

 12. Click on “Battery” button and then click on drawing board.
 13. Click on “Select Key” button and then click on drawing board.
 14. Click on the “Connect Key and Battery”.
+15. Click on "close key" button.
-15. Now click on the “Shift Left” and note down the reading and click “Shift Right” and note down the reading.
+16. Now click on the “Shift Left” and note down the reading and click “Shift Right” and note down the reading.
-16. Enter these observations in “Table1”.
+17. Enter these observations in “Table1”.
-17. Click on the calculate button to calculate the mean value ρ.
+18. Click on the calculate button to calculate the mean value ρ.
-18. To calculate the resistance of the given wire click on the “Must Click Here’ button and repeat the above procedure.
+19. To calculate the resistance of the given wire click on the “Must Click Here’ button and repeat the above procedure.
-19. Click the calculate button below “Table2”.
+20. Click the calculate button below “Table2”.
-20. Choose the length of the wire to the drop down.
+21. Choose the length of the wire to the drop down.
-21. Choose the radius of the wire to the drop down.
+22. Choose the radius of the wire to the drop down.
-22. Enter the value of the resistance in the box.
+23. Enter the value of the resistance in the box.
-23. Click the “Calculate” button below the specific resistance.
+24. Click the “Calculate” button below the specific resistance.
-24. Enter the value of Multiple of power
+25. Enter the value of Multiple of power
-25. Enter the value of power in the box.
+26. Enter the value of power in the box.
-26. Enter the selected unit in the box.
+27. Enter the selected unit in the box.
-27. Enter the standard value of specific resistance.
+28. Enter the standard value of specific resistance.
-28. Press “Click Here” button to calculate the % Error.
+29. Press “Click Here” button to calculate the % Error.